alanlivio/bash-helpers/README.md

 # How to install

 The bash-helpers has two requeriments: a `bash shell` and `git`.
+You can install `git` in any OS following steps from [here](https://git-scm.com/download).

 Linux and macOS support bash by default.
-You install Git in any OS following steps from [here](https://git-scm.com/download).
-For windows, the Git installer will also install a bash called `git bash`.
-However, it do not use your home folder, to fix that run in powershell:
+In Windows, the [Git Installer](https://git-scm.com/download/win) also install a bash called `git bash` (when installer, enable WindowsTerminal config and use unix like ending lines).
+However, `git bash` do not use your home folder by default, to fix that run in powershell:

 ```powershell
   [Environment]::SetEnvironmentVariable("HOME", "${env:UserProfile}")
 ```

-Then, you can fetch and enable it bash-helpers (windows git bash, macOS bash, msys bash, wsl bash) by extending your [Bash Startup File](https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html).
+Then, in `bash` (or `git bash`), you can clone and enable bash-helpers by extending your [Bash Startup File](https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html).
 To do that, run in bash:

 ```bash
   git clone https://github.com/alanlivio/bash-helpers.git ~/.bh